 Your alternative option is teaching English online in Cambodia.
 You can actually do this from anywhere in the world, providing you have a good internet connection.
 The low cost of living in Cambodia means you’ll have to work relatively fewer hours for clients in wealthy countries to make ends meet.

-Cambodia’s internet isn’t as reliable as its neighbouring countries.
-In major cities, you should find an adequate connection, but don’t expect too much from remote locations.
+Cambodia’s internet isn’t as reliable as its neighboring countries.
+In major cities like Phnom Pehn, you should find an adequate connection, but don’t expect too much from remote locations.
 You can do a few things to ensure success teaching online in Cambodia:

 - Get a Cambodian SIM card.
 If the wifi falters, your SIM card will have your back.
 Data is affordable in Cambodia.
-Metfone has the best overall coverage, while Cellcard and Smart have good service within cities.
+Metfone has the best overall coverage, while Cellcard has good service within cities.

 - Adapt your working hours.
 Teach first thing in the morning or late at night when the servers are quieter and you have more bandwidth.

-If you teach with a company like VipKid, you’ll probably have a set schedule.
+If you teach with a company like Cambly, you might have a set schedule.
 Tutoring through marketplaces like iTalki and iTutor Group will pay less but allow more flexibility.
 Read more about online teaching platforms in our teaching ESL online article.

-If you can source your own clients without being aligned to any of these platforms, you’re onto something while living in Cambodia!
+If you can source your own clients without being aligned to any of these platforms, you’re onto something while you teach in Cambodia!

 How to Find a Job in Cambodia